Annosz/StardewValleyModdingGuide/README.md

 - :yellow_heart: [Kawaii Hats](https://community.playstarbound.com/threads/migrating-xnb-mods-to-content-patcher-packs.141577/page-54#post-3302982) (For pictures check the old [Nexus](https://www.nexusmods.com/stardewvalley/mods/64 "Kawaii Hats") page): Replaces the existing hats in the game with new ones, which can be cute, but they are mostly unimmersive and cringe.
 And it's not an extension: if you install it, you won't be able to access the game's basic hats.

 ## 5. Pets
+- :heart: [Pet Interaction](https://www.nexusmods.com/stardewvalley/mods/4232): This mod gives you the ability to make your pet follow your through town (right click the pet for it) and play fetch with you.
+Who wouldn't want that power?
+- :heart: [Cat Gifts](https://www.nexusmods.com/stardewvalley/mods/2132): Despite the name of the mod only mentions cat, both kind of pets will bring gifts for you if you install it.
+The frequency and the type of the items they give you at the begining of the day depends on your friendship level with the animal, but don't expect anything game-breaking.
+It's more of something that brings a smile on your face than money in your pocket (if you sell it, you heartless machine!).
 - :green_heart: [Shiba Inu - Shepherd - Husky - Pet Dog Mod (CP)](https://www.nexusmods.com/stardewvalley/mods/570): With this mod you can change the type of your dog: the default is Shiba Inu (which has a little bit too big head for my taste), but you can choose from the three breeds mentioned in the title by editing the config.json file.
 - :heart: [Pet Water Bowl](https://www.nexusmods.com/stardewvalley/mods/2009): Your pet's bowl will fill with water when it's raining or snowing.
 A nice little immersive touch to the game.
 - :heart: [Improved Pet Area (Content Patcher Edition)](https://www.nexusmods.com/stardewvalley/mods/2026): This mod changes the look of the pet area next to your house to a more welcoming one.
 Your pet will have a separate food bowl and a blanket to lay on - it's really just a nice visual update.
+- :heart: [Pet Choice Perks](https://community.playstarbound.com/threads/updating-mods-for-stardew-valley-1-4.156000/page-65#post-3360916) (For pictures check the old [Nexus](https://www.nexusmods.com/stardewvalley/mods/3313 "Pet Choice Perks") page): Based upon your choice of pet you can get unique advantages as a passive effect and on petting the animal: cats scare off crows and give fishing bonus, dogs make animals happier and give foraging bonus.

 ## 6. Villagers